admindojo/admindojo-docker/Functions.md

 ## input()

-Asks player to choose a mission.
-Lists missions and waits for input.
+Asks player to choose a lesson.
+Lists lessons and waits for input.

 #### Example